gvilherme7/gvilherme7/README.md

 	💼 Visite o meu LinkedIn: https://www.linkedin.com/in/guilherme-mendes-de-oliveira-153b53206/
 	💻 Atualmente aprendendo Java
 	📖 Estudando Zabbix e Network Monitoring
-	💭 Trabalhando em um projeto IoT para leitura/monitoramento de XML em hosts remotos

-🇺🇸 My name is Guilherme, I'm 20 years old and I have been working professionally with IT for about two years.
+🇺🇸 My name is Guilherme, I'm 21 years old and I have been working professionally with IT for about two years.
 Started as software support and today I'm an IT Infrastructure Support, with emphasis in NOC and host monitoring.

 	💬 Brazillian portuguese (Mother tongue)